aws-samples/containerized-game-servers/workshop.md

 3. Enable the game-servers to perform actions like publishing status to SQS(the queues created at the env prep section) or autoscaling i.e., spin-up or spin-down nodes when needed.

-    3.1 Discover the IAM role attached to the node-group created with the cluster by searching roles in the IAM console with the following pattern:`eksctl-CLUSTER_NAME-NODEGROUP_NAME-NodeInstanceRole` capture the IAM role and add the following Inline policy.
+    3.1 Discover the IAM role attached to the node-group created with the cluster by searching roles in the IAM console with the following pattern:`eksctl-CLUSTER_NAME-NODEGROUP_NAME-NodeInstanceRole`. e.g.,
+    ```bash
+    aws iam list-roles| grep eksctl-gs-eu-central-1-nodegroup-NodeInstanceRole | grep RoleName
+    ```
+    capture the IAM role and add the following Inline policy.

     3.2 Create the following inline policies